claire-west/svstudio-manual/docs/ai-functions/pitch-mode-sing.md

 # Pitch Mode: Sing

-"Sing" Pitch Mode will add AI-generated pitch deviations to your notes which are modeled to mimic human singing techniques.
+"Sing" Pitch Mode (formerly "Instant Mode" or "Simple Pitch Mode") will add AI-generated pitch deviations to your notes which are modeled to mimic human singing techniques.

 ## Enabling Sing Mode